CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/overview.md

 Every lab includes built-in validation steps.
 Be sure to follow the instructions to validate your progress and get full credit for completing the exercise.

-Enjoy your lab experience—and empower your security operations with Microsoft Defender XDR and Sentinel!
+Enjoy your lab experience—and empower your security operations with Microsoft Defender XDR!